 Generally, a clinical diagnosis of ON is based on the history and examination findings.
-Though demyelination is its most common identifiable cause, many other causes of optic neuropathy may resemble ON, and misdiagnosis is not uncommon.3 Diagnostic testing is typically directed toward excluding other causes of
+Though demyelination is its most common identifiable cause, many other causes of optic neuropathy may resemble ON, and

 As mentioned, in typical cases of ON, visual improvement occurs within 2 to 3 weeks regardless of treatment.
 Thus, in typical cases, which show no additional clinical signs and symptoms of a systemic disease, the value of diagnostic testing is fairly low.
 However, if there are atypical signs and symptoms (i.e., bilateral presentation, younger than 15 years old, or possible infection) suggesting an alternative diagnosis, a complete assessment should be undertaken.3